Boulder08/chunknorris/README.md

 - Example: --sharpness 3
 - Default: 2

 **--tile-columns** and **--tile-rows**: Define the corresponding parameters for splitting the encoding (and decoding) into multiple tiles in aomenc.
+Svt-av1 optimizes tiles automatically based on the resolution.
 - Example: --tile-columns 1 --tile-rows 1
 - Default: None for both

-**--arnr-strength** and **--arnr-maxframes**: Define the parameters for internal alt-ref frame denoising.
+**--arnr-strength** and **--arnr-maxframes**: Define the parameters for internal alt-ref frame denoising in aomenc.
 - Example: --arnr-strength 3 --arnr-maxframes 9
 - Default: 2 for arnr-strength, 7 for arnr-maxframes

-**--tpl-strength**: Defines the multiplier (percentage) for temporal filtering (arnr-strength) in the encoder, 100 being equal to "as is".
+**--tpl-strength**: Defines the multiplier (percentage) for temporal filtering (arnr-strength) in aomenc, 100 being equal to "as is".
 - Example: --tpl-strength 50
 - Default: None (100)

-**--max-reference-frames**: Defines the maximum amount of reference frames the encoder may use.
+**--max-reference-frames**: Defines the maximum amount of reference frames aomenc may use.
 For live action content, a lower amount like 4-5 is enough; for animated content, using 7 could be beneficial.
 - Example: --max-reference-frames 4
 - Default: 5